duiyuan/preda/README.md

 **Parameters：**

 - contract_name: the name of the contract
-- contract_function: the name of the contract
+- contract_function: the name of the contract functions
-- call_number: number of calls, with optional parameter for selection
+- call_number: the number of call times, which is an optional parameter
-- address_order: address number of the executed address
+- address_order: the serial number for address
 - contract_params: contract input parameters

 **Example：**